axtk/state-store/README.md

 _A lightweight storage for shared state_

-An instance of the `Store` class:
+An instance of the `Store` class is a lightweight container for data, which:
-- is a storage for data shared across multiple components, which
 - exposes a set of methods to manipulate the stored data (like `.mergeState(data)`), and
 - allows for subscriptions to updates it receives (via `.onUpdate(handler)`).

-In addition to this, the `ImmutableStore` class:
-- maintains immutability of the store state.
+As an example, instances of the `Store` class can be used as a storage for shared state in React applications.

 ## Store API

-Both the `Store` and `ImmutableStore` classes have nearly identical APIs, with the only difference being the type of the `state` property.
-But in most cases, `state` of a store should be accessed and updated by means of the store methods and shouldn't be used directly.

 ### Initialization